osrf/gazebo_tutorials/ros2_installing/tutorial.md

   It works with the master [ros2.repos](https://raw.githubusercontent.com/ros2/ros2/master/ros2.repos).

+You can switch branches after populating the `src` directory (as below) with: `vcs custom --args checkout crystal`

 The following setup assumes installation with `ros2` branch of `gazebo_ros_pkgs`.

 1. Make sure `git` is installed on your Ubuntu machine: